nearform-actions/optic-release-automation-action/README.md

 ##### To be released

 You may want to release the artifacts without committing them to the repository such as a `dist/` folder.
-In this case, your workflow will look similar to the previous one, but the build step needs to run when the PS is merged:
+In this case, your workflow will look similar to the previous one, but the build step needs to run when the PR is merged:

 ```yml
       # [...] same workflow as before ...